Liang Yushuai

-Liang Yushuai is a Chinese taekwondo practitioner.
+Liang Yushuai (梁育帅, born 10 September 2000) is a Chinese taekwondo practitioner.
 He won the gold medal in the men's bantamweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.
 He also won the silver medal in his event at the 2022 Asian Taekwondo Championships held in Chuncheon, South Korea.

 In 2019, he won the silver medal in the 58 kg event at the Military World Games held in Wuhan, China.

+At the 2024 Summer Olympics, Liang won a bronze medal in the men's –68 kg event.